French Prepositions: The Ultimate Guide (with Audio and Examples)

 French Prepositions of Movement

-The only tough point here is that two of these prepositions are modified with regards to the object of the preposition, or the noun that follows.
-The two prepositions that follow this rule are à and de.
+The only tough point here is that à and de are modified based on the object of the preposition, or the noun that follows:

 With à, the form is modified in the following manner depending on whether the object of the preposition is feminine, masculine or plural, or if it begins with a vowel:

 |Je vais à l'école.